ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/mca-godbolt/running_mca.md

 layout: learningpathall
 ---

+### Before you start
+Familiarise yourself with the terms below:
+- Instruction scheduling: If two instructions appear in a sequence in a program, but are independent from each other, the compiler can swap them without affecting the program's behaviour.
+The goal of instruction scheduling is to find a valid permutation of the program instructions that also optimises the program's performance, by making use of processor resources.
+- Pipeline: A pipeline is the mechanism used by the processor to execute instructions.
+Pipelining makes efficient use of processor resources by dividing instructions into stages that can overlap and be processed in parallel, reducing the time it takes for instructions to execute.
+Instructions can only be executed if the required data is available, otherwise this leads to a delay in execution called a pipeline stall.
+- Resource pressure: Resources refer to the hardware units used to execute instructions.
+If instructions in a program all rely on the same resources, then it leads to pressure.
+Execution is slowed down as instructions must wait until the unit they need becomes available.
+- Data dependency: Data dependency refers to the relationship between instructions.
+When an instruction requires data from a previous instruction this creates a data dependency.

 ### What is MCA?
 MCA stands for Machine Code Analyser.
 It is a performance analysis tool that uses information available in [LLVM](https://github.com/llvm/llvm-project) to measure performance on a specific CPU.